 4. Literacy and Numeracy Prerequisite

-QCE, similar to the HSC educational qualification prevalent in NSW, requests students to achieve a defined standard in one literacy and 1 numeracy learning option.
+QCE, similar to the HSC educational qualification present in NSW, requests students to achieve a defined standard in one literacy and one numeracy learning option.

 Here are some potential learning options available for you to choose from and decide which of the units can best suit your future interests: